- We cover the history of MRP and DRP and how these methods were developed and why MRP is the basis of DRP, and how both became absorbed into ERP.

 - Cost optimization

-- Inventory optimization and multi-echelon planning is the final supply planning method to be commercialized in packaged enterprise software (it is not covered in this book, but is covered in my other book, Inventory Optimization, and Multi-Echelon Planning Software).
+- Inventory optimization and multi-echelon planning is the final supply planning method to be commercialized in packaged enterprise software.
+(It is not covered in this book but is included in my other book, Inventory Optimization, and Multi-Echelon Planning Software).

 How These Methods Were Developed

-Except for MRP/DRP which practitioners and implementers developed.
+Except for MRP/DRP, which practitioners and implementers developed.
 And then later published upon after the fact.
-The logic and mathematics were developed through academic research and in publications.
+Logic and mathematics were developed through academic research and in publications.
 It was performed far in advance of being incorporated into the software.
 Each approach only had software designed for it and became applied at a later time.
 That is when computing technology allowed the workable implementation of each method.

 While difficult to appreciate in the present day.
 That is with the availability of inexpensive computing power.
 Earlier computing limitations restricted the sophistication of planning approaches that could be implemented.
-Computing hardware continues to improve every year.
-This makes more techniques workable for use.
+Computing hardware continues to improve every year, which makes more techniques workable for use.
 It undercuts techniques designed to circumvent hardware restrictions.

 The Origins of the Different Supply Planning Methods